Posted by: Ted Highland, Product Manager, Kaplan Real Estate Education

 Most people are aware that there are certain costs associated with obtaining a real estate license, including: qualifying education, license fees, local association fees, multiple listing service fees, and so on.
 A local broker knows these amounts.
 What most people don’t think about is that the daily activities that lead to real estate sales often involve expenditures and resources as well.

-For example, most people think it would be great to obtain a listing on a multi-million dollar property.
+For example, most people think it would be great to obtain a listing on million dollar property or, even better, a multimillion dollar property.
 The commission on a $5 million dollar property could amount to $60,000 or more share for the agent.
 What new agents often don’t understand is what it takes to get, and to sell, that caliber of property.
 In a particular marketplace, your competition may be offering to run full-page ads promoting such a property in local publications.
 Such an ad might cost $10,000, which the salesperson is expected to pay, in cash, up front.
 This type of ad will probably have professional photos of the property.
 Someone has to pay the professional photographer, which may constitute another $1,000.
 More and more, videos of property are being delivered via the internet on a salesperson’s dedicated website, perhaps taken overhead by a drone.
 This can take even more money and equipment.

 The broker you are interviewing knows what is necessary to be competitive in his marketplace.
 He will be the one with the answers to your questions, which will enable you to decide if this is the right marketplace and brokerage for you.
 Knowledge is power.
 Arm yourself with the right questions, and the right answers to the broker’s questions, before you go out to interview brokers.
 You will be the most powerful prospective agent the broker has ever encountered.